Daniel-KM/Omeka-S-module-Contribute/README.md

 you can send to your users, or to users only (in particular guest users), or to anybody.

-The two main differences with module [Collecting] is the fact that this module uses standard resource templates, so you don't need to create specific forms, and the possibility to complete or to revise an existing document.
+The three main differences with module [Collecting] is, first, the fact that this module uses standard resource templates, so you don't need to create specific forms, second, the possibility to complete or to revise an existing document, for example to ask visitor to fix spelling mistakes or to identify subjects, third, to define precise rights on who can contribute or not, via role, authentication, settings, etc.

 Installation